Zarr Import API

 After a collection is created, the ingestion will start automatically.
 The service will try to ingest every data array found in the group in the given S3 bucket and path.
 If the Zarr data does not fulfill any of the above constraints, the ingestion will either fail entirely or the offending data arrays will be skipped.

-Zarr service automatically configures collection bands named after the data arrays of the Zarr group, that is, the folder names of the arrays.
+Zarr service automatically configures collection arrays named after the data arrays of the Zarr group, that is, the folder names of the arrays.

 For example, in a Zarr file that contains B1 and B2 array folders, the resulting arrays will be named B1 and B2.